Mr. Fish is a vintage Luke Cage enemy. He appeared in 1976 and, for 30 years, that was it.

 He nevertheless got back up and tried to kill Black Mariah for having betrayed Tombstone.
 Mariah’s friend Jennie tried to stop him.

-Fish punched her, which angered the Mangler (Shadrick Daniels).
+Fish punched Jennie, which angered the Mangler (Shadrick Daniels).
 Daniels mauled the weakened Norris unconscious.

 During his 2017 appearances, Mister Fish has a tank of liquid on his chest, with flexible tubes linking it to the side of his mouth.
 He also had slightly glowing goggles.